Prince Harry and Meghan Markle's Wedding Party Makes Their Adorable Debut

 Jasper Dyer: Jasper is Harry's 6-year-old godson.
 His parents are Mark Dyer and Amanda Dyer.
 Harry has been close with Mark since he was a young lad—and it's not only because of their shared hair color.
 Mark was an equerry for the royal family.
 In fact, Harry and Mark have been there for each other's major milestones.
 Harry attended his wedding to Amanda, and Mark watched Harry pass-out as commissioned officer Second Lieutenant Harry Wales of the Blues and Royals.

-Brian Mulroney and John Mulroney: Brian and John are the Jessica and Benedict's two other children.
+Brian Mulroney and John Mulroney: Brian and John are Jessica and Benedict's two other children.
 As mentioned, Harry and Meghan grew close to the children when Jessica and Benedict invited the couple over to their home.
 Their grandfather, Brian Mulroney, is a former Prime Minister of Canada.
+They rode with Meghan in a Rolls-Royce Phantom IV and assisted her with her veil.

 This content is available customized for our international audience.
 Would you like to view this in our US edition?